data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 _Note: when we refer to "commenting" we're referring to adding in actual text comments, whereas "commenting out" refers to using the pound sign in front of a line of code so that R ignores it._
 _We will also use the phrase "uncomment code," which means you should delete (or omit when typing out) the `#` or `#'` sign in an example._

-## Using functions to import data
+## Using Functions to Import Data

 You might be thinking that an Excel file is the first that we would load, but there happens to be a format which you can open and edit in Excel that is even easier to use between Excel and R as well as SPSS and other statistical software, like MPlus, and even other programming languages, like Python.
 That format is `.csv`, or a comma-separated-values file.

 The `.csv` file is useful because you can open it with Excel and save Excel files as `.csv` files.
 Additionally, and as its name indicates, a `.csv` file is rows of a spreadsheet with the columns separated by commas, so you can view it in a text editor, like TextEdit for Macintosh, as well.
 Not surprisingly, Google Sheets easily converts `.csv` files into a Sheet, and also easily saves Sheets as `.csv` files.
-However we would be remiss if we didn't point out that there is a package, `googlesheets`, which can be used to read a Google Sheet directly into R.
+However we would be remiss if we didn't point out that there is a package, {googlesheets}, which can be used to read a Google Sheet directly into R.

 For these reasons, we start with - and emphasize - reading `.csv` files.